 The acquisition of the Double E Ranch protects and restores riparian habitat and maintains perennial flow along Bear Creek.
 Restoration actions focus on passive restoration, including allowing riparian vegetation to reestablish naturally, and may include changes to grazing management or construction of exclosure fences to limit grazing and off-road vehicle use in the riparian areas.
 The property, which consists of 5,900 acres of deeded land, was acquired by the New Mexico State Game Commission in 2014.

 Gila River Farm Riparian Preserve

-This project will construct a shallow, seasonal wetland for wintering waterfowl and migratory birds along the Gila River.
-The wetland will be constructed in the Gila River Farm, a tract of land within The Nature Conservancy’s Gila Riparian Preserve, which is located approximately 23 miles northwest of Silver City.
+This project consisted of the construction of a shallow, seasonal wetland for wintering waterfowl and migratory birds along the Gila River.
+The wetland was constructed in the Gila River Farm, a tract of land within The Nature Conservancy’s Gila Riparian Preserve, which is located approximately 23 miles northwest of Silver City.
 The Preserve covers an area of 1,300 acres and spans 5 miles of the 14-mile long Cliff-Gila Valley.
-The project will involve creating a 3-acre shallow seasonal wetland adjacent to an already existing 6-acre wetland.
-Field activities will start in the spring of 2019.
+The project involved the creation of a 3-acre shallow seasonal wetland adjacent to an already existing 6-acre wetland.
+Field activities started in early 2019 and are anticipated to be completed by October 2019.

 Headwaters Burro Ciénega Watershed Restoration